jestjs/jest/docs/API.md

 Often this is useful when you want to clean up a mock's usage data between two assertions.

+### `mockFn.mockReset()`
+Resets all information stored in the mock

+This is useful when you want to completely restore a mock back to its initial state.

 ### `mockFn.mockImplementation(fn)`
 Accepts a function that should be used as the implementation of the mock.
 The mock itself will still record all calls that go into and instances that come from itself – the only difference is that the implementation will also be executed when the mock is called.